Enabling Multi-programming Mechanism for Quantum Computing in the NISQ Era: Scheduler

 A \texttt{SWAP} gate requires three \texttt{CNOTs} and inserting a \texttt{SWAP} gate can change the current mapping.
-A \texttt{Bridge} gate requires four \texttt{CNOTs} and inserting a \texttt{Bridge} gate does not change the current mapping and it can only be used to execute a \texttt{CNOT} when the distance between the control qubit and the target qubit is exactly two.
+Whereas a \texttt{Bridge} gate requires four \texttt{CNOTs} and inserting a \texttt{Bridge} gate does not change the current mapping.
+It can only be used to execute a \texttt{CNOT} when the distance between the control and the target qubits is exactly two.
 Both gates need three supplementary \texttt{CNOTs}.
-The \texttt{SWAP} gate is preferred when it has a positive impact on the following gates, allocated in the extended layer $E$, hence it makes these gates executable or reduces the distance between control and target quits.
+A \texttt{SWAP} gate is preferred when it has a positive impact on the following gates, allocated in the extended layer $E$, i.e., it makes these gates executable or reduces the distance between control and target qubits.
 Otherwise, a \texttt{Bridge} gate is preferred.